lironmiz/Computer-Science-in-Java/README.md

-# Computer-Science-in-Java
+# Computer-Science-in-Java 👾
-Intended for saving tests, exercises, assignments and assignments as part of an introductory course to computer science in the Java language at the Open University as part of a degree in computer science and physics
+Intended for saving solutions for tests , exercises and assignments as part of an introductory course to computer science in the Java language at the Open University as part of a degree in computer science and physics 😎

 Course material -